Quick Answer

 - Callable bonds benefit issuers, who call when rates fall; price compression near the call price is negative convexity.

-- Nominal (coupon) yield = annual coupon / par value (fixed at issuance).
+- Nominal (coupon) yield = annual coupon / par value, fixed at issuance.

-- Current yield = annual coupon / current market price.
-Example: $50 coupon on a bond at $900 = $50 / $900 = 5.56%.
+- Current yield = annual coupon / market price.
+Example: $50 / $900 = 5.56%.

 Yield-to-price map: YTM > coupon → discount, YTM < coupon → premium, YTM = coupon → par.
+The ladder itself is below.

 Key formulas: